UltraEngine/Documentation/CPP/Terrain_SetMaterial.md

 ## Returns

+If the specified point lies outside of the terrain area, false is returned.

 If the terrain is not currently using the specified material but is already using the maximum number of materials false is returned, otherwise true is returned.

 ## Remarks